RadoslawZemlo/chat-app/README.md

 ## Features

 - Register and login users
-- Authentication using JWT Tokens
+- Users' authentication using JWT Tokens
 - Save and retrieve messages from MongoDB
 - A Global Chat where all users can messaging together